menandmice/micetro_docs/guides/implementation/mfa_okta.rst

 ---------------------
 * Configure and enable SSO and MFA in Okta.

-* Micetro web servers must be configured for HTTPS and have a valid certificate.

 * Central must have internet access to Okta's endpoints:

    * *.okta.com

-* Python with dependent libraries and requests package is installed on the Central server.
+* Python with dependent libraries are installed on the Central server.

-    * Python 3 required.
+    * Python 3.7 or newer required.

     * okta_jwt_verifier >=0.2.3 - Verifies Okta access and ID tokens - okta-jwt-verifier · PyPI